kksgandhi/personal_site/indie game recommendations.md

 This game makes me happy on a core level.
 It's completely pure and innocent joy, and touches me in a way very few things have.
 I tell everyone I can to buy this game and save it for a rainy or sad day.

+A [video](https://youtu.be/MAZ8lS-1Ygg) on games similar to A Short Hike.

 My rating:        9/10\
 Mass Appeal: 10/10